alchemyplatform/aa-sdk/site/packages/aa-core/provider/sendTransactions.md

 # sendTransactions

-This takes a set of ethereum transactions and converts them into one single UserOperation, sends the UserOperation, and waits on the receipt of that UserOperation (ie. has it been mined).
-If you don't want to wait for the UserOperation to mine, it's recommended to user [sendUserOperation](./sendUserOperation) instead.
+This takes a set of ethereum transactions and converts them into one single `UserOperation` (UO), sends the UO, and waits on the receipt of that UO (ie. has it been mined).
+If you don't want to wait for the UO to mine, it's recommended to user [sendUserOperation](./sendUserOperation) instead.

 **NOTE**: The account you're sending the transactions _to_ MUST support batch transactions.